c19witness/uk-covid19-inquiry/2023-07-03_module-1/1_Sir_Frank_Atherton.rst

 **Ms Heaven**: Just one final point in relation to NERVTAG, please.
 You've just explained a moment ago that Wales didn't have a role in NERVTAG.
 I think we understand from the evidence that we're likely to hear from Andrew Goodall that Wales played an observer status.

-We can see in documents in 2016 NERVTAG are making recommendations about the need for FFP3 masks, and more general masks, to be available in all hospitals, communities and ambulance and social care staff services.
+We can see in documents in 2016 NERVTAG are making recommendations about the need for :outline:`FFP3 masks`, and more general masks, to be available in all hospitals, communities and ambulance and social care staff services.

 In 2016 and onwards, were you personally aware, then, of the recommendations that were being made by NERVTAG in particular in relation to masks that I've just described?